Deborah Berger

 Deborah Berger (1956 – May 21, 2005) was an American artist noted for her oeuvre of brightly colored textile works created in knitting and crochet.
 She is considered an outsider artist and a prodigy.

 Life

 Deborah Berger was born in 1956 in Englishtown, New Jersey.
-Berger was born with autism and attended boarding schools for special needs children in Texas and Pennsylvania.
+Berger was autistic and attended boarding schools for special needs children in Texas and Pennsylvania.

 Work

 Deborah Berger started knitting as a young child.
 By the age of ten she was creating garments for herself.
 Wearable works are the focus of much of her creative production.
 Bands of brilliant color: red, lavender, orange, blue and black, build, stripe after stripe, into coats and skirts, and form complex, sculptural masks and headdresses.

 Recognition

 Berger's work, over 100 pieces including wearable garments, baskets, blankets, games and masks, was discovered by her family after her death in New Orleans in 2005.
 The New Orleans Museum of Art inventoried the works, and archival documents pertaining to Berger's work and life, and a selection was sent to the American Visionary Art Museum in Baltimore.